Estimate Time13 min

 8. Assign money management jobs

 Money management can be handled in a divide-and-conquer strategy.
-In Conner's family, for example, because his sister lives near their father, she has taken on the duties of monitoring credit card accounts, bill paying, and checking credit reports regularly.
-His stepmother's daughter checks the couples' bank accounts and debit card use daily.
+In Conner's family, for example, because his sister lives closest to their father, she took on the duties of monitoring his credit card accounts, bill paying, and checking credit reports regularly.
+His stepsister checks the couples' bank accounts and debit card use daily, and Conner handles his father's investment accounts.

 9. Monitor accounts

-There are a few handy technological tools for fighting fraud.
-One layer of protection to consider is FidSafe®, a free, secure online safe deposit box, to save digital backups of electronically scanned essential documents such as bank and investment account statements, birth certificates, insurance policies, passwords, tax records, wills, and more.
+FidSafe®, a free, secure online safe deposit box, to save digital backups of electronically scanned essential documents such as bank and investment account statements, birth certificates, insurance policies, passwords, tax records, wills, and more.

 EverSafe sends suspicious activity alerts, including warnings for unusual withdrawals, missing deposits, odd charges, changes in spending patterns, and much more.